DigitalArcPlatform/documentation/docs/postEvent/metadata/index.md

 **title:** "ACLS Digital Justice Development Grant" -- The title of the item

 **author:** "Michelle Dalmau, Kalani Craig, Vanessa Elias, Jazma Sutton" -- This can be blank.
-It's used only if the item is a written/audio/video contribution and author and creator are different than the person who contributed the item.
+It's used only if the item is a written/audio/video contribution.
+Author and creator are *different* from the person who contributed the item.

 **contributor:** "Michelle Dalmau, Kalani Craig, Vanessa Elias, Jazma Sutton" -- The person or people who contributed the item to the collection.